-Laura Saarikoski (s.
+Laura Saarikoski (b.
 1974) has been a member of the board of trustees since 2014.
-Saarikoski is Managing Editor in Helsingin Sanomat.
+Saarikoski is a Managing Editor of the Helsingin Sanomat.

-Saarikoski has earned her Master´s degree in Social Sciences, majoring in journalism from University of Tampere in 2005.
-She has also studied economy and politics in the George Washington University in USA during 1998–2000.
+Saarikoski earned her Master´s degree in Social Sciences at the University of Tampere in 2005.
+She has also studied economy and politics at the George Washington University in the USA 1998–2000.
 For 2011–2012 Laura Saarikoski was granted a fellowship at the Reuters Institute for the study of journalism in the Oxford University.

-Saarikoski began her career in Helsingin Sanomat 1995 as news reporter.
-During 1997–2001 she worked as Foreign stringer for the Helsingin Sanomat in Washington.
-Saarikoski has also worked as political reporter, Sunday editor and Features editor in the Helsingin Sanomat.
+Saarikoski began her career in Helsingin Sanomat in 1995.
+In 1997–2001 she worked as Foreign stringer for the Helsingin Sanomat in Washington.
+Saarikoski has also worked as a political reporter, Sunday editor and Features editor in the Helsingin Sanomat.
 In 2014-2018 she was the US Correspondent and received the Bonnier Journalist of the Year Award for her election coverage in 2017.